Chart Color Schemes

 Marino demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 35.5% of residents aged 15+, exceeding the South Australian average of 25.7% and the SA4 region average of 28.1%.
-Bachelor degrees are the most prevalent at 21.1%, followed by postgraduate qualifications (10.6%) and graduate diplomas (3.8%).
-Trade and technical skills are prominent, with 34.6% of residents aged 15+ holding vocational credentials – advanced diplomas (13.0%) and certificates (21.6%).
+The area's educational profile is notable regionally, with university qualification rates of 35.5% among residents aged 15+, surpassing the South Australian average of 25.7% and the SA4 region average of 28.1%.
+Bachelor degrees are most prevalent at 21.1%, followed by postgraduate qualifications (10.6%) and graduate diplomas (3.8%).
+Trade and technical skills are prominent, with 34.6% of residents aged 15+ holding vocational credentials – advanced diplomas account for 13.0% and certificates for 21.6%.

-Educational participation is high, with 27.6% of residents currently enrolled in formal education.
+Educational participation is notably high, with 27.6% of residents currently enrolled in formal education.
 This includes 9.7% in primary education, 7.0% in secondary education, and 6.3% pursuing tertiary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education